-Now in its third year, this wine represents the exploration of our second site, located in Balnarring.
+Now in its fifth year, this wine represents the exploration of our second site, located in Balnarring.
 This vineyard, planted to Pinot Noir and Chardonnay, was acquired in 2007 but originally established in 1997.
 The original plantings comprise two distinct areas of Pinot Noir and Chardonnay.
 A third area has been planted to Pinot Noir, exploiting the higher-density planting matrix found throughout the Pinot Noir growing regions of the Old World.